ZPaul2Fresh8/tms34010-scripter/README.md

 ## Known Issues

 Most if not all instructions implemented.
-Not thorooughly tested yet and it's very much a work in progress.
+Not thoroughly tested yet and it's very much a work in progress.

 ## Release Notes